synectiks-code/quickstart-iot-device-connectivity/README.md

     }
 }
 ```

 The service is secured by Amazon Cognito and a random user is created during infrastructure deployment along with a refresh token.
-To access te service, the quickStart owner wiill need to access credentials sorted in the S3 architect bucket following the stack successful buidl and generate temporary credentials in teh for of Cognito Access token.
-MOre information on this flow is porvided blow.
+To access the service, the quickStart owner needs to access credentials stored in a S3 bucket following the stack successful build and generate temporary credentials in the form of a Cognito Access token.
+THese tem;porary credentials can then be used to access the device configuration data.
+More information on this flow is previded below.

-Note that, as part of the partnership with Rigado on this quickstart, the Rigado team created a Web Wizard for Alegro Kit user that takes care of generating the temporary credentials and setiing up the devices based on teh credentials generated by this Microservice.
+**Note:** As part of the partnership with Rigado on this quickstart, the Rigado team created a web-based Wizard for their Alegro Kit user that takes care of generating the temporary credentials and setting up the devices remotely based on the credentials generated by this Microservice.
 More information at [Rigado.com](add rigado kit url)

-* #### iot-onboarding-sitewise
+#### iot-onboarding-sitewise
-This forlder coontains a linux shell script that builds AWS IOT SiteWise resourtces needed too build a real time dashboard.
-THese resources include:
+This folder contains a linux shell script that builds AWS IOT SiteWise resourtces needed to build a real time dashboard.
+These resources include:
 * a Device model hierarchy, composed of a root device and 4 child devices (based on the Rigado Alegro Kit content)
 * A sitewise project and portal

-When working with Rigado devices A few manual steps are required to create the assets and addes the to a dashoard and obtain the following result:
+When working with Rigado devices A few manual steps are required to create the assets and add them to a dashoard.
+The folloowing result can be obtain in just a few minutes with the Rigado Allegro Kit.

+**Note 1:** See the AWS IOT SItewise documentation in order to follow required step prior to deployement (Such as creatinng an AWS SSO user)
+**Note 2:** Contrary to the datalake part, the IOT Core broker rule that ingests the data into Sitewise is not model-agnostic.
+This means that non-Rigado-kit-users need to update both the CDK script in the __iot-onboarding-infra__ folder and the sitewise shell script to acomodate for their device specificity.
+We hope that the code we provided here is a solid example alowing these user to quickly build their real-time pipeline and may add additional out-of-the-box support for other IOT partners in the future.

 ![Alt text](images/sitewise.png?raw=true "Title")